Rosie (shark)

 Rosie is a preserved great white shark located at Crystal World Exhibition Centre in Devon Meadows, Australia.
-She was originally preserved in a glass tank of formaldehyde on display at Wildlife Wonderland in Bass, Victoria which closed in 2012 due to animal welfare concerns and operating without appropriate licences.
+She was originally preserved in a glass tank of formaldehyde on display at Wildlife Wonderland in Bass, Victoria which closed in 2012 due to animal welfare concerns and operating without appropriate licenses.
 She was an urban exploration destination at the abandoned park until being recovered and transferred to the Crystal World Exhibition Centre, where she is undergoing restoration.

 History

-The great white shark was killed after becoming caught in fishing nets on the coast of South Australia in 1997.
+The great white shark was killed after being caught in fishing nets on the coast of South Australia in 1997.
 Seal Rocks Sea Life Centre initially showed interest in purchasing the shark from the Lukin family, but later decided against the purchase.
 Wildlife Wonderland purchased her instead.

 As the shark was being transported to Wildlife Wonderland in Victoria in a refrigerated truck, it was impounded by the Government of South Australia because a woman had been reported missing, requiring a necropsy of the shark at the South Australian Museum.

 Following the necropsy, the shark was preserved in a formaldehyde solution in a custom-built tank.

 Founder of Wildlife Wonderland, John Matthews recalled the operation of ownership: "It was a huge logistical operation, working with Melbourne Museum, and all up cost us about $500,000."

 "We had to build a purpose-built room and the roof had to be removed and the shark craned in and put into a new, sealed tank."

 Due to the toxicity of Rosie's tank room from the harmful chemicals, if Matthews had not been wearing a hazmat suit, he would only have been able to spend around a minute in the room.
 Had he not followed those precautions, he would have experienced irritation in the eyes, nose and throat, after a long period of time he would likely have breathing problems.

 In 2012, Wildlife Wonderland was reported to have been operating its business without appropriate licenses, forcing it to cease operations and surrender all live animals to RSPCA Australia and the Department of Sustainability and Environment Victoria.